Egypt recalls envoy from Israel over deaths

 Israel was blaming Egypt for its own security failings.

-Egypt will take every precaution to secure its border with Israel to deter any infiltrators, and to respond to any Israeli military activity towards the Egyptian border, it added.
+Egypt will take every precaution to secure its border with Israel to deter any infiltrators, and to respond to any Israeli military activity toward the Egyptian border, it added.

 Sinai forms a buffer zone between the rest of Egypt and Israel.
 Parts of their mountainous border remain porous.